Catalan cuisine

 Personalities have passed through Hostal Colomí.

 — President Josep Tarradellas came to lunch after having left his archive at the monastery of Poblet.
 We had photos of that moment, and we lost them.
 Pasqual Maragall also came.
 I would say that almost all the presidents of the Generalitat have come.
 There is some politician who has never come, like Artur Mas.
 Oh!
 And artists also come to us, like Andrea Motis.
-How pretty she is.
+How beautiful she is.

 I was wondering if you ever imagine not coming to work at Cal Colomí.